joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Sometimes clicking on a file in the solution explorer would cause the treeview to just scroll the current file name into focus but not change file.
   Stonewall was producing walls with stones floating in mid air.
+Fixed Selected Item name in combo box was not cleared when the object was deselected by clicking away.
 Fixed

 Changed
-  Paste path string in flexipath control now adjusts pasted coordinates so all path is in range Modified focus handling in the solution tree view Don't allow user to load a new Limpet script if current one is executing
+  Paste path string in flexipath control now adjusts pasted coordinates so all path is visible Modified focus handling in the solution tree view Don't allow user to load a new Limpet script if current one is executing Spur Gear uses the same tooth generation as the new bevelled gear

 v1.0.9